All Products

 cpu: 2

-4. Deploy an NGINX application and query the pods.
+4. Deploy and verify the nginx application:

 kubectl apply -f nginx.yaml